Camp Page: Base history

 Another American serviceman died on the post.
 A/Sgt Reginald L. Alexander, "Who died in the performance of duty for his country."
 He died on December 27, 1977, at age 22.
 A memorial plaque in his honor was placed on the grounds of Camp Page.

 There were 152 buildings on the site in 2006, enclosing 725,733 square feet.

 "In 1964, 2nd Lt.
 William Ford, a recent graduate of the University of Oklahoma Army ROTC program, was headed to South Korea for his first assignment.
 2nd Lt.
 William Ford poses with the Fourth Launcher Section, Battery B, 1st Missile Battalion, 42nd Artillery at Camp Page, South Korea in June 1965.
 Upon arrival in Korea, the young Field Artillery Officer was assigned to Bravo Battery, 1st Battalion, 42nd Field Artillery at Camp Page near Chuncheon.
 His unit maintained responsibility for artillery in the defense of the Korean Demilitarized Zone."

 A Chinese commercial airplane was hijacked by six defectors in 1983, who forced the plane to fly over North Korea airspace and landed the airplane safely at Camp Page.
-"US Officials said the three engine jet, which resembles a Boeing 727, landed at Camp Page, an American military base near Chuncheon.
+"US Officials said the three engine jet, a British Hawker Siddeley Trident, which resembles a Boeing 727, landed at Camp Page, an American military base near Chuncheon.
 Later, another newspaper reported the fate of the hijackers: "In 1983, six Chinese hijacked a plane to South Korea.
 They were imprisoned for less than a year and resettled in Taiwan, where they received heroes' welcomes."

 Another newspaper wrote about the diplomatic aspects of the hijacking.
 "When six Chinese defectors hijacked a domestic airliner to South Korea last week, they unwittingly initiated a breakthrough in Chinese-South Korean relations.
 The airliner, a British-built Trident with 105 people on board, was on a scheduled flight from Shenyang in Manchuria to Shanghai.
 An hour after takeoff, the hijackers shot their way into the cockpit and eventually forced the pilot to land the plane in South Korea.
 But as the immediate drama of the situation faded, it was replaced by excitement over the longer-term implications of the incident.
 From the South Korean point of view, better relations with North Korea's main ally could help to lessen tension on the divided peninsula and would considerably strengthen the south's position vis-a-vis North Korea."

 The NCO Academy was another function at Camp Page during the mid-'70s.